padolsey/xmllm/readme.md

 TLDR: `Schema-guided prompt`→`Stream XML`→`HTML parser`→`Data`

 Under the hood, xmllm uses a specialized system prompt and a seeded-user prompt ([see prompts.mjs](./src/prompts.mjs)) that tells the LLM the structure of the XML it must output using your provided schemas (and optional hints).
 This prompting method has been tested with a variety of models, from Claude Haiku to Qwen2.5-7B.
 Once the stream starts coming in, xmllm uses a streaming HTML parser (htmlparser2) to extract the data then reflect it back to you in the structure of your schema.
-This data can be reflected in realtime or you can wait until the stream completes and then get the final value.
+This data can be reflected in real time or you can wait until the stream completes and then get the final value.

-## Frailty & Errors:
+## Resilience & Errors:

 LLMs are unquestionably _very_ liberal in what output they give you, despite our best efforts to constrain.
 Therefore xmllm follows the latter of Postel's Law: "Be liberal in what you accept".
 Whatever data exists in the shape specified by your schema will be given to you, and it is up to you what to do with it.